 Answers to Common Questions

-How do I find out what the ABFE is for my property?
+How do I find the FEMA flood hazard data available for my property?

 Back to top

-I have looked up the ABFE for my property.
+I have looked up the flood elevation and zone for my property.
 Now what should I do?

-FEMA has developed the ABFEs as recommended elevations for rebuilding and new construction in certain coastal areas affected by Hurricane Sandy.
-Some specific ways you can use the ABFE information for your property are listed below.
+Some specific ways you can use FEMA flood hazard information for your property are listed below.

-• The ABFE information will allow you to be better informed when you meet with your local building and permitting authority to discuss your individual property building requirements.
-The ‘What is My ABFE?’ address lookup tool allows you to generate a brief customized report of the ABFE information and information from your community’s effective Flood Insurance Rate Map (FIRM) that you can bring with you.
+• FEMA flood hazard information will allow you to be better informed when you meet with your local building and permitting authority to discuss your individual property building requirements.
+The ‘What is My BFE?’ address lookup tool allows you to generate a brief customized report of the updated and effective flood hazard information for your property that you can bring with you.

-• Consider elevating your home’s lowest floor above the ABFE or the Base Flood Elevation (BFE) shown on your community’s effective FIRM, whichever is higher.
-Keep in mind, if your community has adopted a freeboard requirement (requiring new buildings to be elevated higher than the ABFE or BFE), you may be required to meet this elevation requirement.
+• Consider elevating your home’s lowest floor above the updated flood hazard elevation or the Base Flood Elevation (BFE) shown on your community’s effective FIRM, whichever is higher.
+Keep in mind, if your community has adopted a freeboard requirement (requiring new buildings to be elevated higher than the updated flood hazard elevation or effective BFE), you may be required to meet this elevation requirement.
 This additional protection has multiple benefits including: lowering future flood insurance premiums and providing added protection against increased future flood levels.
 Contact your local building officials to find out information about your community’s building requirements.

-• If your property is located in the Area of Moderate Wave Action as indicated in the What is my ABFE? report, you may be at risk of property damage because of coastal wave action.
-You may want to consider installing breakaway walls and other structural building measures that will allow the building to remain intact after a storm event.
+• If your property is located between the Limit of Moderate Wave Action (LiMWA) and the VE Zone as shown on the updated maps, you may be at risk of property damage because of coastal wave action.
+You may want to consider installing breakaway walls and using other structural building measures that will allow the building to remain intact after a storm event.

 You can get more information about coastal construction measures through FEMA’s Hurricane Sandy Building Science Resources webpage and the Building Sciences Resources Fact Sheet.